 Number of Scholarships: A limited number of scholarship will be available

-Value of Scholarship: The Foundation assists students with tuition fees and living expenses only.
+Value of Aga Khan Foundation Scholarship: The Foundation assists students with tuition fees and living expenses only.
 The cost of travel is not included in AKF scholarships.
 Applicants are requested to make every effort to obtain funding from other sources as well, so that the amount requested from the Foundation can be reduced to a minimum.
-Preference is given to those who have been able to secure some funding from alternative sources.
+Preference is given to those who have secured some funding from alternative sources.

 Loan Conditions: Half of the scholarship amount is considered as a loan, which must be reimbursed with an annual service charge of 5%.
 A guarantor is required to co-sign the loan agreement.
 The payback period is five years, starting six months after the study period funded by the Aga Khan Foundation.